yayab42/test_tech/README.md

   -select your user <br/>
   -modify password <br/>

--Now you can use the application at : http://localhost:8000/consult_app/
+-Now you can use the application at : http://localhost:8000/consult_app/  <br/>

+/!\ THIS APP IS NOT SUPPOSED TO BE RUN IN PRODUCTION MODE /!\